Workshops on Teaching

 The GSI Center’s Workshops on Teaching for GSIs cover a wide variety of topics related to university teaching and the GSI experience.
 The purpose of the series is to offer GSIs, and other graduate students interested in teaching, opportunities for hands-on learning and practical discussion about pedagogy.

 To assist us in planning, pre-registration is required.
-Links to pre-registration forms will be available from this page in mid-August.

 If you intend your participation in a workshop to count toward the Certificate in Teaching and Learning in Higher Education, you must stay for the entire workshop.
 Workshops marked with an asterisk fulfill a requirement of the Certificate in Teaching and Learning in Higher Education.